extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 They deliver turnkey workflows for provisioning, validation, troubleshooting and remediation workflows.

-These are installed on top of |bwc|.
+These are installed on top of |ewc|.
 Users can install one or more suites.
 Suites may have dependencies - e.g. the Network Essentials suite is foundational for other suites.

 Users may modify these workflows to customise them to their needs.